25th March 2019

 Punta Prima is located on the south-east corner of the island with a long beach of fine white sand, ideal for families and couples alike.
 The beach overlooks the island of 'Isla del Aire' with its infamous lighthouse.

 Situated in a small but growing resort with a good selection of bars and shops and easy parking right by the beach.
 Facilities include sunbeds, water sports hire such as kayaks/pedalos and a small beach bar for refreshments.
-Please note due to the location it can be dangerous with strong currents when winds are strong but a flag system is in operation for day-to-day guidance.
+Please note beyond the marker buoys strong currents may be apparent when winds are strong but a flag system is in operation for day-to-day guidance.

-South of the island, Binibeca beach is a lovely family-friendly beach with gentle shelving.
+South of the island, Binibeca beach is a lovely family-friendly beach where shallow waters go for a long way, making it very safe for young toddlers.
 Families can enjoy playing in the warm waters or exploring the west of the beach, which has a rugged volcanic rock peninsula great for rock pooling.

-Binibeca beach is well protected with lifeguards and you can also hire sun loungers, parasols, electric boats and pedalos.
+Binibeca beach is well protected with lifeguards, flag system and marker buoys.
+You can also hire sun loungers, parasols, electric boats and pedalos.
 Take a break from the sun and enjoy a light snack or drinks at Los

 Buscaneros, the small beach bar, which has been running since the early